liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/document-library-version-history-limits.md

 ## Auditing versioning events

-Audit events are available on the Microsoft Purview compliance portal to help you monitor version history activities.
+Audit events are available on the Microsoft Purview portal to help you monitor version history activities.
 Audit events are logged for the following activities:

 - Changes made to organization version history limits.
 - Changes made to site version history limits.